codebude/takecode/README.md

 docker run -d -p 8080:80 -v /path/to/your/db.json:/data/db.json:ro ghcr.io/codebude/masscode-web:latest
 ```

-## 🎯 What is MassCode?
+## 🎯 What is massCode?

-This project is a web frontend for [MassCode](https://masscode.io/), the ultimate code snippet manager for developers.
-MassCode is a free and open-source code snippets manager, built with Electron & Vue.js.
+This project is a web frontend for [massCode](https://masscode.io/), the ultimate code snippet manager for developers. massCode is a free and open-source code snippets manager, built with Electron & Vue.js.

 ## 🤝 Contributing